 The biggest pitfall I see is assuming that the income from the surgery center will cover your buy-in loan.
 Profitability of a surgery center is complex and the forecast you're given isn't always accurate from an income standpoint.
 A good way to help avoid this mistake is to make sure you have enough surplus in your budget that you can cover most of the buy-in loan (maybe all if it's a new surgery center and isn't yet profitable) and not rely on the surgery center income.

 Start teaching kids about finances in middle school, most middle schools start some type of financial curriculum in seventh or eighth grade, this is a good time to introduce kids to the concept of saving versus spending.

 As an example if your child receives an allowance discuss with them about how much they want to save (this could be for a future purchase or just to get in the habit of putting money aside for the future) and how much will they spend and ask specifically what they think they would buy?
 You can also do this with money they receive as gifts.

-Paying for college, start with how much of the education would you like to provide 100% or 50% – four years, graduate school?
+Paying for college, start with how much of the education would you like to provide 100% or 50% - four years, graduate school?
 What type of college, in state out of state, private?
-Start saving early if your able.
+Start saving early if you're able.

 To register for the event, click or tap the image below!

 White Coat Wellness podcast producer and Marketing Director of Spaugh Dameron Tenny.
 Molly is passionate about connecting with people, digital marketing, and serving her community.
 Reach out to her if you have blog topic or podcast ideas.

 For over 50 years, Spaugh Dameron Tenny has provided comprehensive financial planning for physicians and dentists in Charlotte, NC.
 In addition to providing personalized advice, we walk our clients through their options to help maximize finances and maintain financial security.